ofey404/workspace-notes/README.md

 ## Usage

 First, set `workspaceNotes.noteRepoPath` to your note directory.
+In my case it's `~/Documents/WorkspaceNotes`.

 Use `Workspace Notes: Create a New Note` command to create a new note associated to current workspace.